brianmadden/krawler/README.md

 Release Notes
 =============
+**0.2.2 (2017-1-21)**
+- Added additonal configuration option for redirect handling in KrawlConfig.
+Setting `useFastRedirectHandling = true` (when redirects are enabled) will cause Krawler to automatically follow redirects, keeping a history of the transitions and status codes.
+This history is present in the `KrawlDocument#redirectHistory` property.

 **0.2.1 (2017-1-20)**
 - Redirect handling has been changed.
 Redirects can be followed or not via configuration option in `KrawlConfig`.
 When redirects are enabled the redirected to URL will be added